-- 1152 1.
-Production of Higgs or extended Higgs bosons as s-channel resonances, offering percent-level accuracy 1153 in $\gamma\gamma$ coupling. - 1154 2.
-Ability to study CP mixture and violation in the Higgs sector using polarized photon beams.

-1155 1.10.8 TLEP, Circular e^+e^-

-An e^+e^- collider in a very large tunnel offers the possibility of very large integrated luminosity samples at 250 GeV and below and reasonable integrated luminosity at 350 GeV, especially if multiple detectors can be used simultaneously.

-- 1159 1.
-Possibility of up to 10 times higher luminosity than linear e^+e^- colliders at 250 GeV.
-Higgs boson 1160 couplings measurements might still be statistics-limited at this level. - 2.
-Precision electroweak programs that could improve on ILC by a factor 4 in $\sin^2 \theta_w$, a factor 4 in M_W , and a factor 10 in M_Z . - 3.
-Theoretically and experimentally precise top quark mass to ± 100 MeV. - 4.
-Search for rare top couplings in $e^+e^- \rightarrow t\bar{c}, t\bar{u}$. - 5.
-Possible improvement in α_s by a factor 5 over Giga-Z, to 0.1% precision.
+- 1. Production of Higgs or extended Higgs bosons as s-channel resonances, offering percent-level accuracy in $\gamma\gamma$ coupling. - 1082 2.
+Ability to study CP mixture and violation in the Higgs sector using polarized photon beams. - 1083 1.10.8 TLEP, Circular $e^+e^-$ - An $e^+e^-$ collider in a very large tunnel offers the possibility of very large integrated luminosity samples at 250 GeV and below, especially if multiple detectors can be used simultaneously. - 1.
+Possibility of up to 10 times higher luminosity than linear $e^+e^-$ colliders at 250 GeV.
+Higgs boson couplings measurements might still be statistics-limited at this level. - 2.
+Precision electroweak programs that could improve on ILC by a factor 4 in $\sin^2 \theta_w$ , a factor 4 in $M_W$ , and a factor 10 in $M_Z$ . - 3.
+Search for rare top couplings in $e^+e^- \rightarrow t\bar{c}, t\bar{u}$ at 250 GeV. - 4.
+Possible improvement in $\alpha_s$ by a factor 5 over Giga-Z, to 0.1% precision.

-1166 1.10.9 VHLC, at 100 TeV
+1.10.9 A pp Collider: 100 TeV

-1167 One of the ideas at Snowmass that gained momentum through the week was renewed interest in a Very 1168 Large Hadron Collider (VLHC).
-Our study recommends reinvigorating R&D toward realization of a VLHC.
+One of the ideas at Snowmass that gained momentum through the week was renewed interest in a Very Large Hadron Collider.
+Reinvigorating R&D in a VLHC was a clear recommendation of the New Particles and Forces Group and the conveners.

-- 1169 1.
-High rates for double Higgs boson production; measurement of Higgs boson self coupling to 8%. - 1170 2.
-Sensitivity to new Higgs bosons and states associated with extended Higgs sectors at 1 TeV. - 1171 3.
+- 1. High rates for double Higgs boson production; measurement of triple Higgs boson couplings to 8%. - 2.
+Deep searches, beyond 1 TeV, for extended Higgs boson states. - 3.
 Dramatically improved sensitivity to vector boson scattering and multiple vector boson production. - 4.
-Increased search reach for new particles associated with naturalness-including SUSY particles, top partners, and resonances-by almost an order of magnitude in mass over LHC.
-This corresponds to two orders of magnitude in fine-tuning. - 5.
-Sensitivity to WIMP dark matter up to TeV masses, possibly covering the full natural mass range. - 6.
-Any discovery at LHC or in dark matter or flavor searches can be followed up by more detailed measurements at VLHC, in addition to searches for related higher-mass particles.
+Searches for top squarks and top partners and resonances in the multi-TeV region. - 5.
+Increased search reach over LHC, proportional to the energy increase, for all varieties of new particles (if increasingly high luminosity is available).
+Stringent constraints on naturalness. - 6.
+Ability to search for electroweak WIMPs (e.g. Higgsino, wino), possibly covering the full allowed mass range. - Any discovery at LHC or in dark matter or flavor searches can be followed up by measurement of subdominant decay processes, search for higher mass partners.
 Both luminosity and energy are relevant.

-1179 1.11 Discovery stories
+1107 1.11 Discovery stories

-Another way to integrate over the physics topics presented in Sections 1.4-1.9 is to consider the consequences 1180 of a discovery of new physics at the LHC later in this decade.
-We have emphasized, first, that the presence of 1181 new particles at the TeV scale is necessary to build a physics explanation of electroweak symmetry breaking, 1182 and, second, that the coming run of the LHC, up to 300 fb^{-1} , will improve the depth of searches for new 1183 particles by more than a factor of 2.
-The conclusion from these statements is that the discovery of new 1184 physics at the LHC is likely.
-This means that we should have a plan for following up this discovery and 1185 exploring its implications.
-This program of course depends on the nature of the particle discovered, so a full 1186 analysis would be presented as a large number of case studies.
+Another way to integrate over the physics topics presented in Sec.
+1.4-1.9 is to consider the consequences of a discovery of new physics at the LHC later in this decade.
+We have emphasized, first, that the presence of new particles at the TeV scale is necessary to build a physics explanation of electroweak symmetry breaking, and, second, that the coming run of the LHC, up to 300 fb-1, will improve the depth of searches for new particles by more than a factor of 2.
+The conclusion from these statements is that the discovery of new physics at the LHC is likely.
+This means that we should have a plan for following up this discovery and exploring its implications.
+This program of course depends on the nature of the particle discovered, so a full analysis would be presented as a large number of case studies.
 We give two examples here for illustration.
-1187 Further examples of these "discovery stories" are presented in the working group reports.
-1188
+Further examples of these "discovery stories" are presented in the working group reports.

-1189 1.11.1 Well-Tempered SUSY
+1117 1.11.1 Well-Tempered SUSY